Couple Shares Pros And Cons Of Living In A Four-Bedroom 3D-Printed Home

 As more homeowners like Dani Glaeze embrace this technology, the construction industry may face a transformative shift.

-Dr. Steve Gundry, a wellness advocate, points out that the design of a home can influence mental health.
-He advocates for homes that foster natural light and open spaces.
+A wellness advocate points out that the design of a home can influence mental health.

 This aligns with the customizable nature of 3D-printed houses, allowing for designs that promote well-being through improved air quality and natural elements.
 Incorporating greenery and outdoor spaces can further enhance residents' connection to nature, ultimately benefiting their mental health.